GothenburgBitFactory/tasklib/README.rst

 tasklib is a Python library for interacting with taskwarrior_ databases, using a queryset API similar to that of Django's ORM.

-Supports Python 3.5 and above, with taskwarrior 2.1.x and above.
-Older versions of taskwarrior are untested and may not work.

 Requirements
 ------------

+* Python 3.5 or above
 * taskwarrior_ v2.1.x or above.
+Older versions of taskwarrior are untested and may not work.

 Installation
 ------------